OnlyOneArborInMyHeart/aircode/examples/shopify-to-google-spreadsheets/README.md

 1. Go to the dashboard of your [Shopify Partners account](https://www.shopify.com/partners), create a new store, or use an existing one.

-2. Go to the admin console of your store,
+2. Go to the admin console of your store.

   - Click the `Settings > Apps and sales channels`
   - Then click the `Develop apps` button.